exploring self-realization, sacred personhood, and full humanity

 E. We all know of this, but most allow the moment of stillness to pass and immediately resume the “chattering in the head.”

-K. All these "punctuations of beauty" are portals – but we have to be willing to walk through the portal, into a new world where the ego cannot follow us.
+K. All these "punctuations of beauty" are portals – but we have to be willing to choose to walk through the portal, into a new world where the ego cannot follow us.

-E. We said to our friend that her mystical experience of oneness and stillness is where we meet and see the truth, ultimate reality, “what’s real.”
+E. We said to our friend that her mystical experience of oneness and stillness is where we meet and see the truth, and even snatches of ultimate reality.

 E. It’s a good term.
 We should bring it back to our popular usage.
 The Dazzling Darkness can be accessed any time the mind is still, when “the chattering” shuts down, and not just when we peer into the blackness of the awesome midnight sky.